Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 }
 ```

-The code is commented and the syntax is easy to understand:
+The code is commented, and the syntax is easy to understand:

 ```cpp
 // Decleare a variable